capsule-corp-ternoa/ternoa-doc/Core-Blockchain.md

 Certified master nodes on our network will take advantage of the inbuilt capabilities of these processors to establish TEEs.
 This would in turn sheild the nodes from malicious code.
 It'll offer a secure area within the processor whih protects both the confidentiallity and Integrity of the Data inside of it which is especially important for zero trust networks like ternoa.
 We've named them **Secret nodes** due to obvious reasons 😅 .

-### Consensus Mechanism :

-Sustainability is One of our Core beliefs, keeping that in mind we ensure state-of-the-art energy consumption by using Nominated Proof of Stake (NPoS) for our protocol.

-[Finalize content]

 ### Networks :
 The ternoa chain consists of multiple networks with varying use cases.
 It contains both Mainnets and DevNets.
 Local blockchain environment or DevNets are being used to test out cutting edge tech dapps by our users and developers alike to test dapps before deployment.